jehadsobohai/AI-Evaluation-Framework/README.md

 ## Framework Components

+### Methodology

-**Methodology** — Defines the evaluation process, workflow, scoring methodology, and decision rules.
+Defines the evaluation methodology, workflow, scoring process, and decision rules.

+### Rubrics

-**Rubrics** — Standardized evaluation rubrics for each supported domain.
+Contains standardized evaluation rubrics for each supported domain.

+### Templates

-**Templates** — Reusable templates for evaluation reports and other framework documents.
+Provides reusable templates for evaluation reports and other framework documents.

-**Benchmarks** — Standardized benchmark packages.
+### Benchmarks

+Contains standardized benchmark packages developed using the AI Evaluation Framework.

 Each benchmark includes:

-- README
+- `README.md`
 - `metadata.yml`
-- prompt
+- `prompt.md`
-- responses
+- `responses.md`
-- evaluation report
+- `evaluation.md`

-A benchmark template is included for creating new benchmarks.
+The repository also includes a **benchmark-template** to simplify the creation of new benchmarks.

+### Documentation

-**Documentation** — Project documentation, specifications, and supporting materials.
+Contains framework specifications, documentation, and supporting materials.

+### Examples

-**Examples** — Illustrative examples demonstrating how to apply the framework.
+Provides practical examples demonstrating how to apply the framework.

+### Sample Reports

-**Sample Reports** — Completed evaluation reports generated using the framework.
+Contains completed evaluation reports produced using the framework.

 ---

 ## Supported Evaluation Domains

-The framework currently supports evaluation across seven domains:
+The framework currently supports evaluation across the following domains:

 - Large Language Models (LLMs)
 - Prompt Engineering